admarko/PhotoViewer/README.md

 - pre-commit hooks (for black and isort)
 - Sider (online code linter that integrats with github)
 - Refined GitHub (Chrome extension that enables some shortcuts with git)

+TODO:
+- turn off api view in settings
+- add validation on frontend checking
+- change all 404 pages